improvedk/PowerPad/README.md

 ========
 PowerPad is a simple and easy way to replicate the functionality of Powerpoints presenters view, though on your tablet or phone.

+To download, check out the [Releases page](https://github.com/improvedk/PowerPad/releases/).
+No install is necessary, simply unpack and run.

 Features
 --------
 * Supports Powerpoint 2013.